-To be able to access to Thunder–an HPC cluster at CCAST–you need to have an active account with us.
+To be able to access to "Thunder" and "Thunder Prime"–the two HPC clusters at CCAST–you need to have an active account with us.

 Please apply for a CCAST account if you have not already done so.
 A link to the online application form is available on the CCAST website.

 From a Windows computer: PuTTY

 , a free SSH and telnet client, should be used.
 Download and install it, then double-click to open the application.
 In the "Host Name (or IP